KhioneusNevula/ElementsOfChaosMod/README.md

 * <ul><li>This is the element-of-combination; that is, it triggers elements to combine with each other.</li></ul>
 * Botah, an Element that exists in items which fly or are lighter than air; things like feathers have a tiny bit of it, and elytras have a lot.
 Botah makes substances gaseous or even flow upward; when ingested it gives slow-falling properties ordinarily (the amount in a phantom membrane, when combined with Rox, or in an elytra), and at high amounts it gives floating properties (the amount in a shulker shell, combined with Rox).
-* Dhumuha, an Element that exists in rabbits feet and breeze-related items.
-Ordinarily gives jump boost, but also gives wind charging at high amounts.
 * Bizol, an Element that exists in slimy items and cobwebs.
 Gives substances slimeblock-like properties and cobweb-like properties.
 When ingested, gives oozing.
 * Zolon, an Element composing things like wood, which catch fire easily, and fuel-type items.
 Zolon allows substances to generate energy for energy-type machines or furnaces at high amounts, and causes them to be flammable.
 When ingested, makes ingester more flammable.
 When heated and in high amounts, it will cause an explosion.
 * Borun, an Element that is found in water, various liquid things, and living beings.